 Depression or anxiety

 Mental health issues can influence everyone in unexpected ways.
 Being depressed does not necessarily mean that you are always crying on the sofa.
 There are various symptoms associated with depression, and they often resemble those associated with anxiety too.
 Everyone has low points in their lives, but clinical depression occurs when you’ve been feeling hopeless and exhausted for a long period, or without a justifiable cause, and nothing that would usually lift your mood is doing so.
 Depression can present itself in so many different ways – from feeling too exhausted to even shower, to feeling that there’s nothing positive in your life.
 You might have some or all of the symptoms.
 You might also have anxiety too – do you want to do something that should be enjoyable, but feel too scared to?
 Do you have intense, repetitive thoughts that just won’t leave you alone?
 As someone with a serious mental health disorder, I can promise you that things will feel better.
 Please speak to your doctor, or call these mental health hotlines for advice.
+Please talk to your family about your mental health too, to get as much support as you can.
 It might be that you need some kind of therapy, medication, or both.

 Is it possible you’re pregnant?
 Pregnancy has a variety of effects on women, and no two are the same.
 If you’re on contraception that alters your period’s regularity, a missed period might not be a big deal.
 However, have you recently experienced any stomach issues?
 Some contraceptives can be harmed by a bug that causes nausea or diarrhoea, so their affectiveness may have been weakened for a short period.
 It’s not just ‘morning sickness’ and cravings that are symptoms of pregnancy – you can actually feel nauseous at any time of the day, plus a whole host of other physical and mental symptoms.
 Have you gained weight over several weeks with no change in eating habits or exercise?
 Does something you recently loved now make you feel queezy?
 Do you feel that you are crying more regularly, or having more extreme reactions to things?
 If you think you could be pregnant, please do a couple of at-home pregnancy tests just to make sure you know what you are/aren’t having to deal with.
 It’s always best to know, then you can make a plan.
 If it’s negative, your doctor can run some blood tests on you to try to find out what’s wrong.
 Similarly, if your test is positive, you should see your doctor before rushing off to buy a pregnancy pillow or maternity clothes.
 You might even decide this isn’t the right time for you to have a baby, and that’s fine too.